Structural Change and Productivity

 The East-West German Gap in Revenue Productivity: Just a Tale of Output Prices?

-in: European Journal of Comparative Economics, forthcoming
+in: Journal of Comparative Economics, forthcoming

 East German manufacturers’ revenue productivity is substantially below West German levels, even three decades after German unification.
 Using firm-product-level data with product quantities and prices, we analyze the role of product specialization and show that the prominent “extended work bench hypothesis” cannot explain these sustained productivity differences.
 Eastern firms specialize in simpler product varieties generating less consumer value and being manufactured with less or cheaper inputs.
 Yet, such specialization cannot explain the productivity gap because Eastern firms are physically less productive for given product prices.
 Hence, there is a genuine price-adjusted physical productivity disadvantage of Eastern compared to Western firms.